-Two total plan performance benchmarks will be used to measure the relative performance of the Fund and its risk-adjusted returns.
-They are:
+Two total plan performance benchmarks shall be used to measure the relative performance of the Fund and its risk-adjusted returns.
+These benchmarks shall be reviewed no less than triennially.
+They are as follows:

-- A. The Long-Term Policy Benchmark has roughly equivalent projected volatility as the Strategic Asset Allocation according to the 2013 Asset Liability Study.
-It will be comprised of: - 57% MSCI All Country World Investable Market Index, in dollar terms, net of withholding taxes on non-resident institutional investors - 2.
-33% Bank of America Merrill Lynch 5+ Years U.S. Treasury Index - 3.
-6% Dow Jones-UBS Commodities Index - 4.
-4% Bank of America Merrill Lynch 1-3 Years U.S. Inflation-Linked Treasury Index. - B. The Implementation Benchmark will measure how well the Portfolios are being invested in aggregate relative to their structure and guidelines.
-It will be a weighted performance of the Portfolios' individual benchmarks, as described below, using the Target Allocations from Table 1. - 1.
-Cash. iMoneyNet First Tier Institutional Money Market Funds Net Index. - Investment Grade Fixed Income.
-A custom index comprised 10% iMoneyNet First Tier Institutional Money Market Funds Net Index and 90% custom BOAML Core Investment Grade Index.
-The custom BOAML core index comprised of the following weightings: 30% BOAML 5+ Years Governments, 35% BOAML 5+ Years Investment Grade Corporates, and 35% BOAML Mortgage Master.
-BOAML signifies: Bank of America Merrill Lynch indices. - Global Public Equity.
+- A. The Long-Term Policy Benchmark.
+This benchmark shall be used to compare the performance of the Fund to a low cost, passive, publicly traded portfolio that represents the Fund's broad allocations to the core drivers of risk and return.
+It shall be comprised of the following: - 1.
+5657% MSCI All Country World Investable Market Index, in dollar terms, net of withholding taxes on non-resident institutional investors, - 2.
+2833% ICE BofA 5+ Years U.S. Treasury Index, - 3.
+5% ICE BofA 3 Month Treasury Bill Index - 4.3.6.5% Bloomberg Commodities Index, and - 5.4.4.5% ICE BofA 1-3 Years U.S. Inflation-Linked Treasury Index. - B. The Implementation Benchmark.
+This benchmark, which shall measure how well the Portfolios are being invested in aggregate relative to their structure and guidelines, shall be a weighted performance of the Portfolios' individual benchmarks, as described below, using the Target Allocations from Table 1. - 1.
+Cash. iMoneyNet First Tier Institutional Money Market Funds Net Index. - 2.
+Investment Grade Fixed Income.
+A custom index comprised of 10% iMoneyNet First Tier Institutional Money Market Funds Net Index and 90% custom ICE BofA Core Investment Grade Index.
+The custom ICE BofA core index comprised of the following weightings: 30% ICE BofA 5+ Years Governments, 35% ICE BofA 5+ Years Investment Grade Corporates, and 35% ICE BofA Mortgage Master.
+ICE BofA signifies: Intercontinental Exchange Bank of America indices. - 3.
+Public Equity.
 A custom index comprised of a dynamically weighted combination of two components including MSCI All Country World Investable Market Index (MSCI ACWI IMI), in dollar terms, net of withholding taxes on non-resident institutional investors and a beta adjusted MSCI ACWI IMI Index.
-MSCI signifies: Morgan Stanley Capital International - Private Equity.
-A custom index, net of all fees and expenses, comprised of the following Cambridge Associates LLCBurgiss Group Private iQ indices: U.S. Private Equity Buyouts and Growth Equity, U.S.50% Buyout, 20% Venture Capital, Global (Ex.
-U.S.) PEand 30% Special Situations and VC, Distressed Securities, Secondaries and Fund of Funds. - Non-Core Real Estate.
-Courtland Coustom index, net of all fees and expenses, comprised of the following Burgiss Group Private iQ indices: 80% U.S. Non-Core Real Estate Fund index.
-(Opportunistic and Value-Added) and 20% Non-U.S. Non-Core Real Estate (Opportunistic and Value-Added). - 6.
+MSCI signifies: Morgan Stanley Capital International - 4.
+Private Equity.
+A custom index, net of all fees and expenses, comprised of the following Burgiss Group Private iQ indices: MSCI Private Capital indices: 45% Buyout, 25% Venture Capital, and 30% Special Situations and Distressed Securities. - 5.
+Non-Core Real Estate.
+A custom index, net of all fees and expenses, comprised of the following Burgiss Group Private iQMSCI Private Capital indices: 80% U.S. Non-Core Real Estate (Opportunistic and Value-Added) and 20% Non-U.S. Non-Core Real Estate (Opportunistic and Value-Added). - 6.
 Opportunistic Fixed Income.
-A custom index, net of all fees and expenses, comprised of 50% HFRX Distressed Securities Index, 20% HFRX Relative Value Index, 15% Credit Suisse Leveraged Loan Index, and 15% BOAML High Yield Index. - 7.
-Inflation Sensitive and Diversifiers.
-A custom index, net of all fees and expenses, consisting comprised of 33.0% Bank of America Merrill Lynch 1-3 Years U.S. Inflation-Linked Treasury Index, 17% Dow Jones-UBS Commodities Index, and 4050% of the dynamically weighted combination of Cambridge Energy the benchmarks of investments classified within Private Equity Natural Resources or Other Real Assets and Diversifiers.
-For that 50% portion of the Portfolio's benchmark, industry standard benchmarks will be utilized for each specific strategies (e.g., Burgiss Group Private iQ Private Energy Index and NCREIF Timberland Index, etc.), but if
+A custom index, net of all fees and expenses, comprised of 50% HFRX Distressed Securities Index, 20% HFRX Relative Value Index, 15% Credit Suisse Leveraged Loan Index, and 15% ICE BofA High Yield Index. - 7.
+Inflation Sensitive.
+A custom index, net of all fees and expenses, comprised of the dynamically weighted combination of the ICE BofA 1-3 Years U.S. Inflation-Linked Treasury Index (TIPS), the Bloomberg Commodities Index (Commodities), and the combination of the benchmarks of investments classified within Private Natural Resources or Other Real Assets and Diversifiers.
+For that latter portion of the Portfolio's benchmark, industry standard benchmarks shall be utilized for each